Glen Campbell—9 Surprising Facts About America's Rhinestone Cowboy

 Once he'd settled in Los Angeles and found occasional studio work or gigs with various fellow musicians, his Wrecking Crew studio musician friends were regularly tasked with playing background music for Elvis Presley, Nancy Sinatra, The Monkees, Nat King Cole, Dean Martin, Bobby Darin, Jan and Dean and others.

 One of his first jobs doing celebrity back-up was playing rhythm guitar on "Johnny Angel," the Shelley Fabares song which hit Number #1 on the 1961 pop charts.
-Glen played rhythm guitar on Frank Sinatra's "Strangers in the Night," and in 1964 he played guitar on Elvis Presley movie soundtrack, Viva Las Vegas.
+Glen played rhythm guitar on Frank Sinatra's "Strangers in the Night," and in 1964 he played guitar on Elvis Presley's movie soundtrack, Viva Las Vegas.

 But Glen would do some touring of his own: Ricky Nelson liked his style, and in 1966 Nelson invited Glen to accompany him on a Far East tour, this time playing bass.

 With so many celebrity contacts, and the fact his guitar playing and singing skills were improving as he mingled with so many other great musical talents, it was only a matter of time before the Arkansas boy became a star of his own, and Glen Campbell songs would be topping the charts!